 Learning Tips: Read the book out loud when you can, listen to the videos multiple times, see if you can acquire lecture recordings, and consider studying in groups out loud.

-Memorizing Tips: Say everything out loud (book, index cards etc.), make a speech or a song about the difficult topics, create effective organized lists of facts with which you struggle.
+Memorizing Tips: Say everything out loud (book, index cards etc.), make a speech or a song about the difficult topics, create effective organized lists of facts that you struggle with.

-Challenges: The test is written and you must take it quietly, so you should be sure to take the practice exams like the exam.
+Upcoming Challenge: The test is written and you must take it quietly, be sure to take the practice exams like the exam.
 Get used to hearing your inner voice without having to actually verbalize.

 Physical/Kinesthetic – You may love sports or dance.
 You know where everything is in your room because you placed it there.
-Once you saw a skull and touched the sphenoid bone and you’ve never forgotten it.
+Once you saw a skull and touched the sphenoid bone you never forgot.
 You feel most alive when you are physically engaged with the world around you.

 Challenges: You have to sit still during the test.
 You can use tricks like rewriting the question or trying to visualize and draw problems.